sauliaka/DSA/lecture3/activity3/README.md

 struct node *temp;
 ```

+If they are not global variables, we could't modify them.
+There would have to a be pointer or some other system implemented.

 ## Task 3:

 - The following snippet is from `./src/queue.cpp` lines 11-28.
 Discuss in groups how the code works: